-We have the privilege this morning of returning to our ongoing study of the Gospel of Luke and chapter 6.
+We have the privilege this morning of returning to our ongoing study of the gospel of Luke and chapter 6.
 We go from incident to incident in the life of Jesus at this point in the gospel of Luke, culminating, of course, in His death and His resurrection.
-We are only in the sixth chapter of Luke, the longest gospel of the four, in terms of words.
+We are only in the 6th chapter of Luke, the longest gospel of the four in terms of words.
 Twenty-four chapters, a lot to go, we're just at the very beginning of Luke, but already the bitterness, the hostility, the resentment, the animosity and the hatred of Jesus is escalating severely.

 We began the gospel of Luke with so much joy.
 Angelic announcements, angelic hosts praising God and saying, "Glory to God in the highest," for the birth of the Messiah.
 Shepherds, Joseph and Mary, Elizabeth, Zacharias, Simeon, Anna, the old folks in the temple who were part of the Jewish remnant waiting and waiting for the long-expected Jesus who finally came.
 The gospel began with such hope as do the other gospels.
 But it didn't take long for the realization to set in that there would be a severe conflict and that Jesus would generate deadly hostility.

 Admittedly, the response to His ministry at first was positive.
-Back in chapter 4 verse 15 we read, "And He began teaching in the synagogues and was praised by all."
-And in verse 42 of that same fourth chapter, : "When day came, He departed and went to a lonely place and the multitudes were searching for Him and came to Him and tried to keep Him from going away from them."
+Back in chapter 4 verse 15 we read, "And He began teaching in their synagogues and was praised by all."
+And in verse 42 of that same 4th chapter: "When day came, He departed and went to a lonely place and the multitudes were searching for Him and came to Him and tried to keep Him from going away from them."
 He was in tremendous demand.
 They had never heard anybody like Him.
 They had never seen anybody like Him.
 No one had ever done the miracles that He had done of healing, the casting out of demons.
 No one had ever spoken the way He spoke.
 And the crowds wanted Him all the time.

 In the last number of months I've been doing a lot of thinking in my own mind and I'm living this with our Lord as I study all of this and I'm trying in my own mind to come to the appropriate place for me and for us in this generation.
 It's not hard to identify where we need to be.
 Where we need to be is always speak the truth.